TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 - to accessibility of business-critical services
 - to integrity of business-critical data

-Incident Responders shall monitor available dashboards, signatures, and logs for suspicious activity and events that have the potential to cause an incident.
-Identification by automated means (e.g. signatures, heuristics analysis, statistics-based anomalies, and automated correlation) shall be leveraged to increase the effectiveness of each Incident Responder.
-Manual identification methods, such as relying on users to identify and report infected hosts, and individually checking each host, are not feasible for most situations.
-However, a means of manual end-user reporting shall be made available by maintaining a group email box and a phone number.

 Incidents can originate from several other sources, including:
 - Users or individuals may report suspicious activity via email, telephone, or a support ticket.
 - Reports from other organizations such as another service provider, governments agencies, law enforcement, partners, and competitors.

-However, centralized log databases and Security Information and Event Management (SIEM) solutions are expected to be the primary points of monitoring and incident identification.
-Within the SIEM, correlation rules and dashboards shall be maintained that both display events of particular concern and present recent events for short-term correlation and analysis.
-Queries tuned to the business operating environment shall be maintained and shared among the team to speed up identification.

 Identification can occur from multiple places in the environment, including:
 - Network-level events including firewalls, VPN, proxy logs, network-level intrusion detection and prevention systems, network access control, routers, switches, and other appliances.